AIDASoft/podio/doc/design.md

   2. preparing objects for writing into PODs or preparing them after reading
   3. support for the so-called notebook pattern

-### Vectorization support
+### Vectorization support / notebook pattern

 As an end-user oriented library, PODIO provides only a limited support for struct-of-arrays (SoA) memory layouts.
 In the vision, that the data used for heavy calculations is best copied locally, the library provides convenience methods for extracting the necessary information from the collections.

-TODO: add an example for a for_each on a POD collection extracting PODS.
+More details can be found in the examples section of this document.

 ### References between objects